 - The "use" of whatever structures may be protected by the project, i.e. residential, public building, or critical facilities.
 For public facilities there are several related data that are required, depending on the specific situation.
 These include the budget of the facility, the numbers of people served by the critical facility, and the distance to the nearest analogous facility (in the case of fire/police/EMS). - 2.
-Finished floor elevations and square footages of any structures that are part of the proposed project.
+Finished floor elevations and square footages of any structures that are protected (mitigated) by the proposed project.
 This data is critical to the analysis, and must come from a valid, documented source. - 3.
 The building replacement value. - 4.
 Flood hazard data, including a full series of probability/water surface elevation relationships.
 These will typically come from a FEMA Flood Insurance Study, but other legitimate sources are acceptable if documented. - 5.
 Stream bottom elevation of the flood source. - 6.
+The design performance of the proposed project, i.e. provides flood mitigation to a specific flood elevation or probability.
+For an elevation project, this value is determined by local codes and FEMA requirements. - 7.
 Project cost and project maintenance cost.